 Policies will pay out if your vehicle’s damaged or lost due to theft, fire, or vandalism.
 And comprehensive cover can help you buy a replacement if your car’s written-off.

-Watch out though - ‘comprehensive’ doesn’t mean everything’s included in the policy as standard and lots of providers charge extra for optional cover such as personal accident insurance or legal expenses.
+‘Comprehensive’ doesn’t mean absolutely everything’s included in the policy as standard and lots of providers charge extra for optional cover such as personal accident insurance or legal expenses.

 Check policy documents to find out exactly what is and isn’t included on policies before you choose.
 Compare prices, and pick the right cover for you.